+LED Status Indication

+On The system has started up successfully.

+ப் (Power) Flashing The system is starting up or the firmware is being upgraded.
+Do not disconnect or power off your router.

+Off Power is off.

+On The 2.4GHz wireless band is enabled.

+(2.4GHz Wireless) Off The 2.4GHz wireless band is disabled.

-LED Status Indication On The 5GHz wireless band is enabled.
-(5GHz Wireless) Off The 5GHz wireless band is disabled. ☐ (LAN) On At least one powered-on device is connected to the router's LAN port.
-T (LAN) Off No powered-on device is connected to the router's LAN port.
-Green On Internet service is available. 🗢 (Internet) Orange On The router's Internet port is connected, but the internet service is not available.
+On The 5GHz wireless band is enabled.

+(5GHz Wireless) Off The 5GHz wireless band is disabled.

+다(LAN) On At least one powered-on device is connected to the router's LAN port.

+T (LVIV) Off No powered-on device is connected to the router's LAN port.

+Green On Internet service is available.

+⊘ (Internet) Orange On The router's Internet port is connected, but the internet service is not available.

 Off The router's Internet port is unplugged.